Banknote Identification & Value Guide: How to Grade and Price Paper Money

 How to Store Banknotes Safely

-Proper storage preserves both condition and value over the long term.
+Store banknotes flat in acid-free, PVC-free sleeves (Mylar or polypropylene) in a cool, dry place — this preserves both condition and value over the long term.
 Follow these principles:

 • Use acid-free, archival-quality currency sleeves made from Mylar (polyester) or polypropylene.
 Avoid PVC-based holders, which release harmful gases over time.